Advertisement

 Barker recommends trying out a new vocation first, even if in a small way, to test the waters.
 A foundation or taster course, workplace shadowing or work experience could all give you essential insight into what the new career could be like day-to-day.

-The biggest growth in adverts was for prison officers, scaffolders, dentists and vets, while the NHS is facing a staffing crisis across the service.
 This means that employers in these sectors – desperate to hire – might be more likely to sponsor training programmes, offer apprenticeships or training to people committed to working with them in the future.

 What support is out there for over 50s looking for work?

-The government has recently announced a new £22 million package of support to specifically help over 50s get in to work.
+The government has recently announced a new £22 million package of support to specifically help over 50s get into work.

-“Jobseekers over the age of 50 will have more one-to-one support at job centres to help them get into, and progress in work, boosting their earnings ahead of retirement” the Department for Work and Pensions has announced.
+“Jobseekers over the age of 50 will have more one-to-one support at job centres to help them get into, and progress in work, boosting their earnings ahead of retirement,” the Department for Work and Pensions has announced.

-As part of the package, the government has expanded it’s offer of a mid-life MOT for people in their 40s and 50s who are thinking about retirement.
+As part of the package, the government has expanded its offer of a mid-life MOT for people in their 40s and 50s who are thinking about retirement.
 It is designed to help them take stock of their finances, skills and health, to be better informed when making decisions about their future.

 You can take the mid-life MOT course with the Open University here